 After the retro we convert the post-its to cards and in Asana we have 3 sections corresponding to the 3 colours.
 In the flow we map the Miro colours to the Asana sections.
 This means the insights arrived organised into their appropriate categories.

-Ready to automate your retrospectives?
+Ready to automate your processes just like Charlie?

 Try Unito for 14 days, absolutely free.